tinymce/tinymce-docs/demo/classic.md

 layout: default
 title: Classic Editor Example
 title_nav: Classic Editor
-description_short: Configure TinyMCE 4 to match the old 3.x branch.
+description_short: Configure TinyMCE Classic Editor.
-description: This example shows you how to configure TinyMCE 4 to match the old 3.x branch.
+description: This example shows you how to use TinyMCE Classic Editor.
-keywords: example demo classic editor 3x
+keywords: example demo classic editor
 ---

 ## Live example

-This example shows you how to use TinyMCE Classic.
+This example shows you how to use TinyMCE Classic Editor.

 {% include codepen.html id="YybwmL" %}